Schaudge/petsc/src/docs/sphinx_docs/install/install_documentation.rst

 - Notes on usage:

   - Log into theta.alcf.anl.gov
+    - The GPU system does not allow access to gitlab so one must checkout the appropriate branch of PETSc here before logging into thetagpusn1 (arghhh!)
     - Log into thetagpusn1
       - The connection to the outside world does not exist so do export http_proxy=http://proxy.tmi.alcf.anl.gov:3128